 Before installing your standby generator, its placement should be carefully considered.
 A unit’s location will be chiefly concerned with two distances.
 The first will be the distance from the generator to your home.
 The second will be the distance from the generator to your electrical service, which is the main panel, fuse box, or breaker box.

 A standby generator needs an engine to function, and it will make noise.
-Fortunately, the top brands like Generac, run quietly.
+Fortunately, the top brands like Kohler, run quietly.
 Their 22 KW residential unit has been measured at a dB(A) rating of 66 at normal speed.
 This noise level is similar to a typical HVAC system.
-As a result, the majority of exterior locations would be suitable for the location of a high-quality unit like a Generac.
+As a result, the majority of exterior locations would be suitable for the location of a high-quality unit like a Kohler.